Utah Deaf History and Culture

 Deaf Utahns Educated or Tutored At Home

-Most early Deaf children in Utah were schooled or tutored at home by their parents between 1850 and 1880.
+Between 1850 and 1880, parents of early Deaf children in Utah taught or tutored them at home.
 For example, Laron Pratt, the son of Apostle Orson Pratt, became deaf at the age of three and received his education at home.
 Sarah Eckersley was nine years old when her family emigrated to Utah.
 She had been deaf since she was eighteen months old.
 Her mother provided her with tutoring at home.
-Mary Irene Foote, who had two other Deaf sisters and was born in Fort Union in 1855, was educated at home by her father, who was a schoolteacher (Doug Stringham, personal communication, June 2, 2011).
-Deaf adults who came west may have attended schools for the deaf in the east (e.g., Henry C. White), but Deaf children had few options during the Utah territory time, according to Doug Stringham (Doug Stringham, personal communication, June 2, 2011).
+The father of Mary Irene Foote, a Deaf woman who was born in Fort Union in 1855 and had two other Deaf sisters, educated her at home.
+Deaf adults who came west may have attended schools for the Deaf in the east (e.g., Henry C. White), but Deaf children had few options during the Utah Territory (Doug Stringham, personal communication, June 2, 2011).

 The Founding of the Utah School for the Deaf

 Before the USD was founded, individuals from congenital deaf hereditary families had more experience relating with other Deaf people than those from hearing families who later went deaf.
 Deaf siblings, parents, or other relatives are common among those born deaf.
 As a result, they developed early connections with other Deaf individuals.
 Deaf people from hearing families, on the other hand, felt more isolated.
-Individuals with hearing backgrounds had an advantage over the congenitally deaf because, like John H. Clark (deaf at age 11), Dr. Robert G. Sanderson (deaf at age 11), and Ned C. Wheeler (deaf age 13), they could often speak before becoming deaf.
+Individuals with hearing backgrounds had an advantage over the congenitally deaf because, like John H. Clark (deaf at age 11), Dr. Robert G. Sanderson (deaf at age 11), and Ned C. Wheeler (deaf at age 13), they could often speak before becoming deaf.
 After learning sign language, they were able to communicate more effectively with both the Deaf and hearing communities than those who were born deaf and had difficulty learning to speak (Roberts, 1994).

 Deaf Mutes